ritazh/AzureSearchBot/CSharp/core-GlobalMessageHandlers/README.md

 The Bot Builder for .NET SDK uses [AutoFac](https://autofac.org/) for [inversion of control and dependency injection](https://martinfowler.com/articles/injection.html).
 If you're not famililar with AutoFac, you can learn more in this [Quick Start Guide](http://autofac.readthedocs.io/en/latest/getting-started/index.html).

 One of the ways the Bot Builder for .NET SDK uses AutoFac is Scorables.
-Scorables intercept every message sent to the bot and apply a score to the message based on logic you define.
-The Scorable with the highest score 'wins' the opportunity to process the message.
-If no Scorable is found that applies to the message, the message is passed on to the active dialog on the dialog stack to become part of the conversation.
+Scorables intercept every message sent to a Conversation and apply a score to the message based on logic you define.
+The Scorable with the highest score 'wins' the opportunity to process the message, rather the message being sent to the Conversation.
 You can implement global message handlers by createing a Scorable for each global command you want to implement in your bot.

-You create a Scorable by createing a class that implements the [`IScorable`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d2/dd9/interface_microsoft_1_1_bot_1_1_builder_1_1_internals_1_1_scorables_1_1_i_scorable.html) interface by inheriting from the [`ScorableBase`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/de/d7b/class_microsoft_1_1_bot_1_1_builder_1_1_internals_1_1_scorables_1_1_scorable_base.html) abstract class.
-To have that Scorable applied to every message on the conversation, you define an AutoFac [`Module`](http://autofac.readthedocs.io/en/latest/configuration/modules.html) that registers your `ScorableBase` class as a [`Component`](http://autofac.readthedocs.io/en/latest/configuration/modules.html) and the `IScorable` interface as a [`Service`](http://autofac.readthedocs.io/en/latest/resolve/index.html).
-Registering that `Module` with the [`Conversation`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d9/de8/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_conversation.html)'s `Container` will apply your Scorable to all incoming messages in the `Conversation`.
+To create a Scorable you create a class that implements the [`IScorable`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d2/dd9/interface_microsoft_1_1_bot_1_1_builder_1_1_internals_1_1_scorables_1_1_i_scorable.html) interface by inheriting from the [`ScorableBase`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/de/d7b/class_microsoft_1_1_bot_1_1_builder_1_1_internals_1_1_scorables_1_1_scorable_base.html) abstract class.
+To have that Scorable applied to every message in the conversation, the bot registers that `IScorable` interface as a [`Service`](http://autofac.readthedocs.io/en/latest/resolve/index.html) with the [`Conversation`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d9/de8/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_conversation.html)'s `Container`.
+When a new message arrives to the `Conversation`, the `Conversation` passes that message to each implementation of `IScorable` in the `Container` to get a score.
+The `Container` then passes that message to the `IScorable` with the highest score for processing.

 Let's look at how this is done in the sample.